 Julie Jai, Toronto, Ontario and Whitehorse, Yukon

 Julie Jai is a part-time member of the Human Rights Tribunal of Ontario and a former senior executive and legal counsel with the governments of Canada, Ontario and Yukon.
 She was legal advisor to the Yukon government on comprehensive land claim and self-government negotiations with Yukon First Nations and was Chief Negotiator on Indigenous self-government in the justice field.
-She continues to write and speak on Aboriginal law, reconciliation and human rights issues, and has been an advocate for the rights of transgender people and people who are incarcerated.
+Julie continues to write and speak on Aboriginal law, reconciliation and human rights issues, and has been an advocate for the rights of transgender people and people who are incarcerated.
 She led organizational and cultural change as a senior executive with the Department of Justice Canada and supported and guided Cabinet decision-making processes at Ontario’s Cabinet Office.
 Julie has been actively engaged as a volunteer in her communities and has served as a board member of St. Joseph’s Health Centre, an executive member of the Canadian and Ontario Bar Associations, a mentor with the Federation of Asian Canadian Lawyers, and president of the Canadian Lawyers Association for International Human Rights.
 Through her professional and volunteer activities, she works to promote understanding and respect for all people.

 Wilton Littlechild, Maskwacis, Alberta

-For more than 30 years, Dr. Littlechild has worked to build bridges between Aboriginal and non-Aboriginal people through athletics, politics, and law.
+For more than 30 years, Dr. Wilton Littlechild has worked to build bridges between Aboriginal and non-Aboriginal people through athletics, politics, and law.
 An accomplished lawyer, he is the first Indigenous person appointed to Queen's Council by the Alberta Law Society.
 He brought Native issues to public attention while serving as the first Treaty Indian Member of Parliament.
-Dr. Littlechild has been active with a number of organizations both within Canada and abroad, including the Indigenous Parliament of the Americas, the United Nations, the National Indian Athletic Association, and the Canadian Council of International Law.
+Wilton has been active with a number of organizations both within Canada and abroad, including the Indigenous Parliament of the Americas, the United Nations, the National Indian Athletic Association, and the Canadian Council of International Law.
 He has given lectures on various occasions, including at the Human Rights Institute of the University of Hawaii.
-Dr. Littlechild served as one of three Commissioners on the Truth and Reconciliation Commission of Canada, whose final report was release on December 15, 2015.
-For his participation in Aboriginal and athletic endeavours, Dr. Littlechild has been honoured with several awards, including the Lifetime Achievement Award as an Aboriginal Role Model and the Order of Canada and inducted into seven sports Halls of Fame.
+Wilton served as one of three Commissioners on the Truth and Reconciliation Commission of Canada, whose final report was release on December 15, 2015.
+For his participation in Aboriginal and athletic endeavours, he has been honoured with several awards, including the Lifetime Achievement Award as an Aboriginal Role Model and the Order of Canada and inducted into seven sports Halls of Fame.
 He graduated from the University of Alberta with a master’s degree in Physical Education, a Bachelor of Law Degree, and an Honorary Doctorate at Law.
-In December 2016, Dr. Littlechild accepted his nomination as Grand Chief of the Confederacy of Treaty Six First Nations.
+In December 2016, Wilton accepted his nomination as Grand Chief of the Confederacy of Treaty Six First Nations.

 Rob Philpott, Summerside, Prince Edward Island